woodstaylor/woodstaylor.github.io/_pages/research.md

 #### ![fishcode](/assets/images/fishcode.jpg) phenology

-Studies from terrestrial environments exhibit shifts in the timing of reproductive and life cycle events (phenology) in response to global change.
-However, whether similar shifts are observed in freshwater environments is seldom examined.
-My research seeks to reveal how stream temperature and flow determine the timing of macroinvertebrate emergence and fish spawning events and understand how species senstitivities to these environmental cues relate to species traits.
+Terrestrial environments indicate earlier timing of reproductive and life cycle events (phenology) due to global change.
+I study how stream temperature and flow determine the timing of macroinvertebrate emergence and fish spawning events and understand how traits can inform species senstitivities to these environmental cues.

 <img src="/assets/images/phenology.jpg" alt="bergsites" width="600"/>